 GED testing is available online and at certified test centers.

-The GED is geared towards adults without a high school diploma and gives them the chance to earn an equivalent degree.
+The GED® is geared towards adults without a high school diploma and gives them the opportunity to earn an equivalent degree.

 The tests are at a level that compares to that of graduating high school seniors.